tridentstream/docs/basic-setup/setup-deluge-streaming-and-create-plugin.rst

 * The green line is the remote control URL, this is needed for Tridentstream

-After the correct settings are changed, press apply and test the "Remote control url" (green line).
+After the correct settings are changed, press apply and test the "Remote control url" (green line) by opening it in a webbrowser.

 .. _streaming_working_url:
 .. figure:: images/streaming-working-url.png